Safe Alcohol Detox & Withdrawal

 PCP offer affordable and very competitive alcohol and drug detoxes that are conducted by qualified, medically trained, professionals.

-Please call us directly for information on the cost of an alcohol detox that is suitable for your individual treatment needs and circumstances.
+Please call us directly for information on the cost of alcohol detox that is suitable for your individual treatment needs and circumstances.

 How Long Does an Alcohol Detox Take?

 Alcohol detoxes are individualised according to your treatment needs.
-How long an alcohol takes can vary depending on this.
+How long alcohol takes can vary depending on this.

 We take into account all relevant factors when detoxing an individual from alcohol including: